Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

-In the preprocessing, we obtained difference spectra by subtracting the reference standard spectrum from 2D-XAS data in the preprocessing step.
-After the preprocessing, we applied to the modified ONMF to the difference spectra as described above.
-Therefore, the modified ONMF can extract spatial domains with different profiles of spectra but cannot provide non-background-subtraction spectra of the extracted domains.
-Because the modified ONMF imposes the column orthogonality on one side's nonnegative matrix $W$ representing individual domains, $W^T W \simeq I$ is satisfied.
-Therefore, we approximately obtained the X-ray absorption spectra of the individual domains by calculating $W^T X_0$.
+In the preprocessing, we obtain difference spectra by subtracting the reference standard spectrum from 2D-XAS data.
+After the preprocessing, we apply the one-sided ONMF to the difference spectra matrix $\boldsymbol{X}$ as described above.
+Thus, $\boldsymbol{H}$ represents background-subtracted spectra of the extracted domains.
+To obtain original X-ray absorption spectra of the extracted domains, we calculate $\boldsymbol{W}^T \boldsymbol{X}_0$.
+Because the one-sided ONMF imposes column orthogonality on one side's nonnegative matrix $\boldsymbol{W}$ representing individual domains, $\boldsymbol{W}^T \boldsymbol{W} \simeq I$ is satisfied, and thus calculating $\boldsymbol{W}^T \boldsymbol{X}_0$ can approximately give the X-ray absorption spectra of the individual domains.
 This calculation corresponds to a weighted average of the X-ray absorption spectra for each domain.

-In the numerical experiments reported below, the HALS algorithm was repeated under the same conditions five times with different randomly generated initial values, and the solution with the smallest value of the objective function was selected from the five trials.

-\subsection{Bi-Cross Validation for model selection}
+\subsection{Bi-cross validation for model selection}

-We seek to estimate the number of spatial domains with different spectral profiles by applying model selection to the modified ONMF.
-Here, we can use bi-cross-validation \cite{RN1487} to determine the rank of the two factor matrices $r$ from the data $X$.
+We seek to estimate the number of spatial domains with different spectral profiles by applying model selection to the one-sided ONMF.
+Here, we can use bi-cross-validation \cite{RN1487} to determine the rank of the two factor matrices from the data $X$.
 Bi-cross-validation is applicable to a wide class of matrix factorization methods \cite{RN1487}.